When you purchase an item through coupons or links on our site, we may earn an affiliate commission.

 Well, if you have difficulty influencing people, you are not to blame.
 You have been taught wrong by misleading and unnecessarily complicated information out there.
 It is now easier than ever to persuade people now.
 The key is to home in on the right advice.

-Modern behavioral scientists have revealed the psychological laws that drive human decision-making, outlined nicely by Robert Cialdini in his two books (Influence: The Psychology of Persuasion and Pre-Suasion: A Revolutionary Way to Influence and Persuade).
-Once apparent, they are easy — and you don’t need to be a smooth talker with an outgoing personality or spend hours practicing — to fully deploy them successfully.
+Modern behavioral scientists have revealed the psychological laws that drive human decision-making.
+Robert Cialdini outlines them nicely in his two books (Influence: The Psychology of Persuasion and Pre-Suasion: A Revolutionary Way to Influence and Persuade).

 Owning up to your mistakes early is a stunningly effective strategy for becoming trustworthy to the people you are trying to persuade.
 People are easily convinced by a messenger they already view as credible making your strengths more compelling (Cialdini, Pre-Suasion).
 Skipping over your weaknesses or breezing through them only at the end invites more argumentation with the merits of your case.